-- LATEX can automatically generate a table of contents and similar cross-references if asked to do so. - The command \tableofcontents tells LaTEX where to put the table of contents within the document. - Note that it requires two runs in order to generate a correct table of contents. - In the first run LaTeX extracts all necessary sectional information and writes it to a file with extension .toc. - When invoked for the second time, it reads this file and generates a table of contents according to the layout arranged in the previous run.
-Besides, it issues a warning message if the actual sectional information does not correspond to the old table of contents read from the .toc file.
+- LATEX can automatically generate a table of contents and similar cross-references if asked to do so. - The command \tableofcontents tells Large Where to put the table of contents within the document. - Note that it requires two runs in order to generate a correct table of contents. - In the first run LATEX extracts all necessary sectional information and writes it to a file with extension .toc. - When invoked for the second time, it reads this file and generates a table of contents according to the layout arranged in the previous run.
+Besides, it issues a warning message if the actual sectional information does not correspond to the old table of contents read from the .toc file. - The commands \listoffigures and \listoftables produce a list of figures and a list of tables, respectively.
+They work just like the \tableofcontents command, except that files with extensions .lof and .lot are involved.